nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 * x5c, the ordered certificate chain as a list of base64 encoded certificates in the DER format, with the signing certificate first and the root certificate last.
-* x5t, the thumbprint of the signing certificate.
 * x5t#S256, the thumbprint of the signing certificate as a SHA256 hash.

 ### The `did:x509` DID Method